rubensa/jquery.text-dimensions/README.md

 var dimensions = $('div#myDiv').textDimensions('Get my dimensions');
 ```

-*Are-you-sure* is as simple as it gets:
+*TextDimensions* is as simple as it gets:

  * 100% JS with zero dependencies and no external CSS.
  * Easy to understand